zeynepozcelk/Hyperspectral-image-classification-with-CNN/README.md

 To run the project, execute the main.py script.
 You can choose the classification algorithm and the parameters to use in the script.

-    python main.py --classifier svm --C 1 --kernel rbf --gamma 0.1
+    python main.py --classifier svm --C 1 --kernel rbf --gamma 0.1 This will run the SVM algorithm with C=1, RBF kernel, and gamma=0.1.
+The script will print the classification report and confusion matrix for the results.

+## Results
+The project achieves an overall accuracy of 85% using SVM with RBF kernel, C=1, and gamma=0.1.

+## Credits
+This project is created by Zeynep Ozcelik.
+The Indian Pines dataset is provided by the University of Basque Country.
+The code is adapted from the "Remote Sensing Image Classification with Python" tutorial by Hamed Habibi on Towards Data Science.